-European Baccalaureat students with English as a first foreign language as well as students with a French Baccalauréat diploma including the ‘Section/Option Internationale’ are also exempt from the English language requirement
+European Baccalaureate students with at least 50% of the subjects taught in English (additional required subjects should be taught in English) as well as a first foreign language as well as students with a French Baccalauréat diploma including the ‘Section Européenne Anglais/Option Internationale’ are also exempt from the English language requirement.

 If you graduated in The